MA Classical Acting for the Professional Theatre

 It can be useful to have a recording device so that you can record accents, music etc. It is sufficient to have a phone with the facility to record sound.

 Agents and casting directors are invited to attend the production at the end of the course.
 Towards the end of your degree, you’ll gain professional insight through three masterclasses with industry professionals.
-We also share some digital work from your time at LAMDA on our website, which industry professionals can engage with.
+We also share some digital work from your time at LAMDA on our website.
 You'll be eligible to join our Alumni community platform LAMDA Connect upon graduation.
 Find out more about how LAMDA will support you beyond your training here.